The Gap Theory in Creationism

-Someone asked how many Spirits were at creation and I would say 3 (Father, Son, Holy Spirit) which make up the single Godhead or God.
-It is not one spirit with three personalities, it is three individual spirits within one Godhead.
+Someone asked how many Spirits were at creation and I would say three (Father, Son, Holy Spirit) which make up the single Godhead or God.
+It is not one spirit with three personalities, but three individual spirits within one Godhead.

 The last few words are comments on the state of what had been created, with this phrase we have a description of what God in the person of the Holy Spirit now does to the materials He has created.

-It is interesting to note that the transmission of energy in the universe is in the form of waves (light waves, heat waves, sound waves, etc.) and that Genesis 1:2 says that once the raw material was formed it was energized and brought into its present form by a divine vibration initiated by the Holy Spirit.
-Energy cannot create itself (formless and void) so the first impartation of energy to the universe is imparted by the vibrating movement of the eternal and all-powerful God.
+It is interesting to note that the transmission of energy in the universe is in the form of waves (light waves, heat waves, sound waves, etc.) and that Genesis 1:2 says that once the raw material was formed it was energized and brought into its present form by a Divine vibration initiated by the Holy Spirit.
+Energy cannot create itself (formless and void) so the first impartation of energy to the universe was provided by the vibrating movement of the eternal and all-powerful Spirit of God.

-In Genesis 1:1-2 we have God creating the elements of the universe (time, space, matter) and then energizing it through the vibrating of the Holy Spirit in order to bring it into shape and movement.
+In Genesis 1:1-2 we have God creating the elements of the universe (time, space, matter) and then energizing these through the vibrating of the Holy Spirit in order to bring them into shape and movement.